PauloFidalgo/DA2425_PROJ1/README.md

 TotalTime:<time>
 ```

-Output syntax for a invalid case (not because of MaxWalkTime):
+Output syntax for an invalid case (not because of MaxWalkTime):

 ```sh
 Source:<id>